libwasm/libwasm/doc/libwasm.md

 The *-c* option specifies that a C file must be produced.
 In ths case the input file can be a script file.

 #### The *-C* option.
 The *-C* option works like the *-c* option, but generates enhanced C-code.
-It is best to always use th*-C* code.
+It is best to always use thie *-C* option.
 The *-c* option is only used to help debug the code enhancer.

 ##### Example